-The Company's principal financial liabilities comprise accounts payables and other liabilities and loan from shareholder.
-The main purpose of these financial liabilities is to manage Company's cash flows and partially finance capital work in progress.
-The Company has various financial assets such as security deposits, advances to employees, cash and cash equivalents, which arise directly from operations.
+The Company's principal financial liabilities comprise trade payables, retention payables, lease liabilities, borrowings, due to a related party and accruals.
+The main purpose of these financial liabilities is to manage the Company's cash flows and its operating activities.
+The Company has various financial assets such as trade receivables, contract assets, retention receivables, due from a related party and cash and cash equivalents, which arise directly from operations.